Ariana Grande Gets Reassuring Message From Jim Carrey About Depression

 “I just feel empty and I wanna have more to say / better energy to give to u and right now I don’t have anything.
 Love u,” she wrote.

 Grande has been open about the emotional rollercoaster that her personal life has apparently become.
-She has made it clear that she was shaken the death of her ex-boyfriend, Mac Miller, from an accidental overdose in 2018.
+She has made it clear that she was shaken by the death of her ex-boyfriend, Mac Miller, from an accidental overdose in 2018.
 Her relationship with comedian Pete Davidson fell apart shortly thereafter, and TMZ reported that the breakup was caused by Ariana’s inability to cope with her grief at the time.

 She has also admitted to suffering from PTSD, triggered by the suicide bombing that happened at her concert in 2017.
-As The Inquisitr reported, the ‘Thank U Next” singer posted images of her brain scans which alarmed many of her fans.
+As The Inquisitr reported, the “Thank U Next” singer posted images of her brain scans which alarmed many of her fans.
 In her first post, she shows what a normal brain scan looks like compared to one from a patient who has PTSD.
 Her scan is speckled with white spots which looks similar to the scan that’s identified as having the condition.

 “Didn’t mean to startle anyone with my brain thingy,” she wrote, as reported by E!
 News.
 “It just blew me away.
 I found it informative and interesting and wanted to encourage y’all to make sure you check on your brains / listen to your bodies / take care of yourselves too.”